 - 1. Team members may have participated in previous year(s). - 2.
-Eight total team members (seven students and one university faculty advisor) will be eligible to receive travel funds to the Final Competition Event. - 3.
+Eight total team members including at least one faculty advisor will be eligible to travel and receive travel funds to the Final Competition Event. - 3.
 Participants can be undergraduate and/or graduate students.